RahulSindwani1/ClassNotes/NoteZcashByRahul.md

 #### How Zcash Works : ####

 Zcash (ZEC) is an alternative cryptocurrency developed asa(code) fork of Bitcoin that aims to break the link between senders and recipients in a transaction.
 In Bitcoin, recipients receive funds into addresses(referred to as the vOut in a transaction),and when they spend them they do so from these addresses (referred to as the vIn in a transaction).
 Any transaction which interacts with the so-called shielded pool in Zcash does so through the inclusion of a vJoinSplit, which speciﬁes where the coins are coming from and where they are going.
 To receive funds, users can provide either a transparent address(t-address) or a shielded address (z-address).
 Coins that are held in z-addresses are said to be in the shielded pool.

 To specify where the funds are going, a vJoinSplit contains
 1. a list of output t-addresses with funds assigned to them (called zOut)
 2. two shielded outputs, and
 3. an encrypted memo ﬁeld.

+To specify where the funds are coming from, a vJoinSplit also contains
+1. a list of input t-addresses (called zIn),
+2. two double-spending tokens, and
+3. a zeroknowledge proof.

 ![alt text](/Images/Capture1.PNG)